JustinCosta10/visual_algos/README.md

 ## License

 This project is released under the MIT License.
+'''

-Credit to Professor Nikolaus Correl's Intro to Robotics Course for the general method of  animated visualization with matplotlib
+Credit to Professor Nikolaus Correll and his Intro to Robotics Course at CU Boulder for the general method of  animated visualization with matplotlib.
+That is what inspired me to make these.